usccolumbia/materialsatlas/docs/user-guide/tcsp.md

 Practically, the procedure for getting predictions consists in 4 steps

-1. Input the query formula，
+1. Input the query formula
 2. Select the space group of target structure.
 Input 0 if do not want to specify
 3. Input your email to receive download link of predicted results
 4. Click "Predict Now" button